-- Describes how we meet the emergency planning requirements of the Electricity Act (1998) and the market rules. - Provides the framework for how we plan for and respond to threats, incidents, or emergency situations among relevant stakeholders including the IESO, market participants, the Ministry of Energy, Northern Development and Mines (MoE), and Emergency Management Ontario (EMO) within the Ministry of Community Safety and Correctional Services. - Describes how we collaborate to test and exercise our plans, and take corrective actions in a spirit of continuous improvement.
+- Describes how we meet the emergency planning requirements of the Electricity Act (1998) and the market rules. - Provides the framework for how we plan for and respond to threats, incidents, or emergency situations among relevant stakeholders including the IESO, market participants, the Ministry of Energy (ENERGY), and Emergency Management Ontario (EMO) within the Ministry of the Solicitor General. - Describes how we collaborate to test and exercise our plans, and take corrective actions in a spirit of continuous improvement.